jwhite37/csc253Midterm/README.md

 } PyCodeObject;
 ```
 Code in the source code is represented by this PyCodeObject.
-Notice that to PyCodeObject’s knowledge, there is nothing like global.
-All it knows at the moment is
+Notice that to PyCodeObject’s knowledge, there is nothing like global nor closure.
+All it knows at
-its local variables, even these local ones are not yet bound to some value, they are just symbols.
+the moment isits local variables, even these local ones are not yet bound to some value, they are
+just symbols.

-The interesting part here is the `PyCodeObject.co_code`, which is the actual byte code of the add
+The interesting part here is the `PyCodeObject.co_code`, which, in our case,is the actual byte code
-function in the source.
+of the add function.
+More precisely, the `co_varnames` are local symbols ( not necessaraly bound ).
+In our case are `x` and `y`.

 ```
           0 LOAD_FAST           0 (0)